Jurupari: Colombian legend

 A version of the Yuruparí legend found in the Orinoquía and the Colombian Amazon areas has been discussed by Javier Ocampo López, who calls him the "civilizing god of Vaupés".
 Yuruparí is described as the deity of male dominance and adversary to the Amazon women.
-His cult sanctifies the holy flute, symbolic of the bones and the voice of the deity.
+His religion sanctifies the holy flute, symbolic of the bones and the voice of the deity.